msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

 The Rhasspy integration will automatially replace numbers in entity names with words using the [num2words library](https://pypi.org/project/num2words/).
 Unfortunately, Greek and Swedish are not supported.
 For Swedish, Danish number words are used instead.
 For Greek, English number words substituted.

-## Voice Command Examples

 ## Re-Training

 Rhasspy needs to be trained before it can recognize your voice commands.
 This usually only takes a few seconds, but may take a minute or more if you have a large number of possible commands.

 When Home Assistant starts the `rhasspy` integration, it will automatically contact your Rhasspy server and train your profile.
-If you need to re-train Rhasspy without restarting Home Assistant, use the `rhasspy.train` service in Home Assistant or visit Rhasspy's web interface at [http://RHASSPY_SERVER:12101](http://RHASSPY_SERVER:12101) where `RHASSPY_SERVER` is the hostname of your Rhasspy server (e.g., `localhost`).
+If you need to re-train Rhasspy without restarting Home Assistant, use the `rhasspy.train` service in Home Assistant or visit Rhasspy's web interface at [http://YOUR_RHASSPY_SERVER:12101](http://YOUR_RHASSPY_SERVER:12101) where `YOUR_RHASSPY_SERVER` is the hostname of your Rhasspy server (e.g., `localhost`).

 ## The Zen of Rhasspy

 * Built on free/open source software
 * No online account required
 * No data leaves your device
+* Works for the majority, customizable by the minority